StevenRussell/Local_ZIKV_transmission/README.md

 ## Running the simulation

-To run the simulation, use the code Zika Simulation Code.R.
+To run the simulation, use the code 'Simulation Code.R'.

 Please note: this code creates a very large dataset.
 Lowering to 1,000 iterations (n.samples <- 1000)  will reduce computation time and provide similar results.